 By switching to page classification strategies, DV reduced blocked impressions caused by site classifications by 98.6 percent.
 These best practices and optimizations led to a noticeable monetization improvement for Group Black, while maximizing reach for their advertising clients.
 Brands may want to consider switching from site-level classifications to page-level classifications where possible.

-4. Consider an exclusion and inclusion list strategy.
+Consider an exclusion and inclusion list strategy.

-By using app and site exclusion lists, clients can prevent their media from appearing on specific apps, domains and subdomains that they may deem inappropriate regardless of how the individual pages/articles are classified.
+By using app and site exclusion lists, clients can prevent their media from appearing on specific apps, domains and subdomains that they may deem inappropriate regardless of how the individual pages/articles are classified by DV.
 Brands can evaluate exclusion lists to ensure they aren’t eliminating publishers, sites and apps they trust or want to support.
 By using app and site inclusion lists, brands can proactively target content to only those apps and sites that they find acceptable.

-5. Strategize with partners.
+Strategize with partners.

 Each brand — and audience — has unique needs.
 There’s no universal approach to building the right brand suitability strategy.
 Implementing best practices in values-based marketing across digital marketing campaigns reinforces a company’s values to their consumers.
 It’s critical, therefore, that brands work with publishers and tech partners to ensure they’re balancing their values with brand protection while maintaining scale in their marketing approach.